-Attachment B is comprised of the pipeline alignment drawings and the pipeline workspace drawings specifically for the areas that have Adjustments and contain area maps at a 1''=40' scale.
-The maps and drawing depict the Project centerline, workspaces, railroads, and major street crossings.
+Attachment B is comprised of the pipeline alignment drawing and the pipeline workspace drawing specifically for the area of the Adjustment and contain an area map at a 1''=40' scale.
+The map and drawing depict the Project centerline, workspaces, and major street crossings.
 The Project centerline is shown as a dashed red line, and workspaces are shown as cyan highlighted areas.
 Roads, streets, highways, and other crossings are clearly labeled throughout.
-Proposed Adjustments are also identified and highlighted in yellow.
+The proposed Adjustment is also identified and highlighted in yellow.